Michigan Trout Fishing License: Costs, Rules & Exemptions

 Michigan grants veteran benefits: veterans with 100% service-connected disability receive a free fishing license that covers trout.

-Senior discounts apply: residents aged 65+ may buy an annual license for $11, which includes trout privileges.
+Senior discounts apply: residents aged 65 and older may buy an annual license for $11, which includes trout privileges.

-Active-duty military on leave are generally exempt from license requirements, but that exemption doesn’t automatically cover trout-specific regulations if they’re fishing under trout-only provisions.
+Active-duty military on leave are generally exempt from license requirements, but that exemption does not automatically cover trout-specific regulations in all situations.

-Legally blind individuals may fish without a license, including for trout, and developmentally disabled anglers can fish license-free when accompanied by an adult holding a valid license.
+Legally blind individuals may fish without a license, including for trout.
+Developmentally disabled anglers can fish license-free when accompanied by an adult holding a valid license.

 1. Confirm eligibility with official ID or documentation.